-Infection Prevention and Control Reducing preventable healthcare associated infection remains a key priority for us.
+Infection Prevention and Control

+Reducing preventable healthcare associated infection remains a key priority for us.

-A key element of reducing infection risks is by having good standards of hand hygiene and environmental hygiene.
-Our people have continued to perform well in relation to both these standards, which is demonstrated in the overall reduction in hospital acquired infections.
+A key elements of reducing infection risks is by having good standards of hand hygiene and environmental hygiene; our staff have continued to perform well in relation to both these standards.

 In June 2018, the Health Board introduced a change to the antibiotic guidelines in our hospitals, restricting the use of an antibiotic that is associated with a higher risk of Clostridium difficile infections (as the antibiotic can kill off many of the other healthy bacteria living in the gut, leaving the Clostridium difficile bacteria to multiply in the gut and cause diarrhoea).
 Since the new antibiotic guidelines were implemented, there has been a very significant drop in the number of cases of Clostridium difficile infection.

+Projection is that the number of Staph.aureus bloodstream infections, and Escherichia coli (E. coli) bloodstream infections by the end of February 2019 to remain relatively unchanged since last year, although the number of cases is marginally lower for both these infections compared with the previous year.
+This reflects the situation across the NHS in Wales.
 Many of the bloodstream infections occur in the community, and these patients are usually admitted to hospital for appropriate treatment.
 By monitoring these bloodstream infections closely, we can better understand what may contribute to the infection occuring, and how it may be prevented in some cases.